 Volume 21, Issue 1 (September 15, 2014)

 Events happening this week in the physics and astronomy department.

 View all items in Events This Week.

-Meet in the study area outside Olin 331 just before noon to walk over together, or meet us there.
 ALL students interested in Physics, faculty, and staff are welcome and encouraged to join us; you do not need to have any certain level of experience with physics.
 First-year students are definitely welcome!
-The department will treat you to lunch if you are off board or if it's your first ever Physics Table.

 Information that may be of interest to physics and astronomy faculty, staff, and students.